 Admittedly some convention centres may have a B2C communications need.
 In that case, they would be far more effective to utilise Instagram, which is the number two social media platform after Facebook, but one that has far more engagement in 2020.
 It is no longer just the remit of influencers and fashion people.
 Instagram has gone mainstream.

 Unlike Facebook, Instagram users have always welcomed businesses and brands.
-80% of Instagram users follow a business or brand.
+In 2023, 90% of Instagram users follow a business or brand.
 While Instagram isn’t a key platform for doing business, it is a lot of fun and many event buyers use Instagram to share content and will use the platform as part of their research when planning events.

 It’s visual appeal and ever-increasing number of engagement tools such as Instagram Stories, Lives and stickers lend an interactive element which will boost engagement.